Fall 2023 (Move-In Edition)

 Residence Hall Opening

-All residence halls will open for NEW STUDENTS on Friday, August 21st.
-Please arrive during your designated time.
+All residence halls will open for NEW STUDENTS on Friday, August 18th.

 Room Change Days

 Do you want to change rooms?
-You can change rooms, no question asked, during room change days.
+If space is available, you can change rooms, no question asked, during room change days.
 However, you must come to the Housing and Residence Life office located on the first floor west wing of Main Hall to initiate any room changes.
-Room changes will not be allowed after September 11.
+Room changes will not be allowed after September 8th.

 If you are moving in with a new roommate, bring that person with you or bring a note from them (including their M#) confirming it’s okay for you to move in.
 You must complete your move within 24 hours to accommodate residents that may be moving to your room when you move out.